INDIA STOCKS-Indian shares firm ahead of key cenbank meetings; inflation data on tap

 By Bharath Rajeswaran

-BENGALURU, June 12 (Reuters) - Indian shares held firm on Monday as investors awaited directions from key central bank meetings in a data-heavy week, starting with the domestic retail inflation reading later in the day.
+BENGALURU, June 12 (Reuters) - Indian shares held firm on Monday, while investors awaited directions from key central bank meetings in a data-heavy week, starting with the domestic retail inflation reading later in the day.

-Twelve of the 13 major sectoral indexes advanced, with information technology (IT) .NIFTYIT rising 1%.
+Nine of the 13 major sectoral indexes advanced, with information technology (IT) .NIFTYIT rising 1.51%.
 The IT index had lost nearly 2% in the past two sessions.
 Realty .NIFTYREAL stocks also added over 1%.

+Broader indices outperformed their larger peers, with midcaps .NIFMDCP100 and smallcaps .NIFSMCP100 adding 0.55% and 0.87%, respectively.
+Both have logged gains for 12 weeks in a row.
+The midcap index hit a record high last week.

 India's inflation likely cooled to a 20-month low of 4.42% in May as food price rises slowed further, drawing closer to the Reserve Bank of India's medium-term target of 4%, a Reuters poll of economists found.

-Sentiments remain weak after the surprise interest rate hike by the Bank of Canada last week, raising fears that the U.S. Federal Reserve could also remain hawkish at its meeting later this week, Prashanth Tapse, senior vice president for research at Mehta Equities said.

-The benchmark Nifty 50 is seeing strong resistance at 18,500 levels, two analysts said.
+"Inflation and industrial output estimates are priced to perfection," said a market analyst, who requested his firm not be named.
+"If the numbers miss estimates, it could lead to a near-term slide in markets."

+Analysts also added that the impact of El Nino on monsoon rains will be a key monitorable, and expected the benchmark Nifty to consolidate for the next few weeks.

-Global equities advanced on rising odds of a Fed rate pause.
+Global equities advanced on rising odds of a rate pause by the U.S. Federal Reserve.
 MKTS/GLOB

-Among individual stocks, shares of Cochin Shipyard COCH.NS added nearly 5% after being declared the lowest bidder for an Indian Navy contract to upgrade a naval ship at an estimated value of 3 billion rupees.
+Among individual stocks, shares of Cochin Shipyard Ltd COCH.NS gained 3.38% after being declared the lowest bidder for an Indian Navy contract to upgrade a ship.

-CMS Infosystems CMSN.NSrose 4% after funds, including SBI Mutual Fund, IIFL Mutual Fund-IIFL Focused Equity Fund and Abu Dhabi Investment Authority picked up shares at the promoter's 13.75% stake sale.
+CMS Infosystems CMSN.NSrose over 5.5% after funds, including SBI Mutual Fund, IIFL Mutual Fund-IIFL Focused Equity Fund and Abu Dhabi Investment Authority, picked up shares at the promoter's 13.75% stake sale.

 ($1 = 82.4901 Indian Rupees)

-(Reporting by Bharath Rajeswaran in Bengaluru; Editing by Sohini Goswami and Dhanya Ann Thoppil)
+(Reporting by Bharath Rajeswaran in Bengaluru; Editing by Sohini Goswami, Dhanya Ann Thoppil and Sonia Cheema)

 ((bharath.rajeswaran@thomsonreuters.com ; +91 9769003463))